Is the Roman Catholic Church the pillar and supporter of the truth?

 Jesus Christ is the cornerstone of the church or the body of Christ.
 The church universal is the pillar and support of the Truth.
 But no official church is a creator of new truth or new revelation.
 The church universal is all Christians.
 New revelation ended when the last apostle died.

-Reference Links:What does the New Testament say about the Vicar of Christ?
+Suggested Links:What does the New Testament say about the Vicar of Christ?